 Teachers are interrupted all the time in the middle of lessons.
 Phone calls, unplanned guests, or behavior problems that need to be immediately addressed waste valuable classroom time.
 And students that are left alone without a task for a few minutes can quickly become out of control.

 Giving students an assignment to complete on their whiteboard doesn’t require any advance planning.
-Have students illustrate one of their vocabulary words, count by multiples of 7, or list as many two syllable words as they can.
+Have students illustrate one of their vocabulary words, count by multiples of 7, or try one of these decoding multisyllabic words activities.
 This will keep students on task and learning while you take care of the interruption.

 Many of these no prep vocabulary activities and this word study activity is made even easier with a dry erase board and markers.